saramcel/School_District_Analysis/README.md

   ![New results 2](/Resources/N2.png)

-  - The removal of the Thomas High School 9th graders resulted in slightly lower scores for Thomas High School averages and percent passing math, but curiously the percent passing reading increased very slightly.
+  - The removal of the Thomas High School 9th graders resulted in slightly lower scores for Thomas High School math and reading averages and percent passing math, but curiously the percent passing reading increased very slightly.
 This is interesting, because one would expect the scores to have all decreased after cheating students had been removed.

   ### 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?